lmc-eu/spirit-design-system/packages/web-twig/docs/TextField.md

 # TextField

-This is Twig implementation of the [TextField] component.
+This is Twig implementation of the [TextField] and [PasswordField] component.

 ## Examples
 pure implementation: